stripe-ruby-mock/stripe-ruby-mock/README.md

 You can name events whatever you like in your `spec/fixtures/stripe_webhooks/` folder.
 However, if you try to call a non-existant event that's not in that folder, StripeMock will throw an error.

-If you wish to use a different fixture path, you can call set it yourself:
+If you wish to use a different fixture path, you can set it yourself:

     StripeMock.webhook_fixture_path = './spec/other/folder/'